DataDog/chaos-controller/dogfood/CONTRIBUTING.md

 # Contributing to Chaos Dogfood Application

 See [dogfood instructions](README.md) to get the dogfood application running locally.
+This tutorial assumes you are in the [dogfood/](/dogfood) directory.

 ### Testing code changes